PelionIoT/mbed-edge/README.md

 build templates.

-At first it is recommended to run the tests to see that the build environment is in correct shape: `$ make run-tests`.
-When environment is good to go the next step is to create a developer certificate build: `$ make build-developer`.
+At first it is recommended to run the tests to see that the build environment is in correct shape: `make run-tests`.
+When environment is good to go the next step is to create a developer certificate build: `make build-developer`.

 Default Makefile: